Curse LLC: Acquisition by Twitch Interactive

-Acquisition by Fandom
+Acquisition of Curse Media by Fandom

-In December 2018, it was announced that Fandom, Inc. had reached an agreement to acquire Curse from Amazon.com for an undisclosed amount.
-This included Curse Media properties Gamepedia and D&D Beyond.
-This excluded BukkitDev, CurseForge, CurseForge Network and Union for Gamers, which remained Twitch's assets.
+On December 12, 2018, it was announced that Fandom, Inc. had reached an agreement to acquire the spin-off of Curse called Curse Media from Twitch Interactive for an undisclosed amount.
+This included Gamepedia, Curse Network, D&D Beyond, Muthead, and Futhead.
+After having spun off Curse Media, Curse LLC was dissolved and its assets, including BukkitDev, CurseForge, CurseForge Network and Union For Gamers, were merged into Twitch Interactive.
+The acquisition was closed in January 2019.